 Eight work groups focus their attention on research, education, and stewardship needs of the regional forest.
 They are identifying and tackling central issues, such as:

 - Gathering forest composition data to map the regional forest for an accurate snapshot of forest structure and to identify underserved and challenged areas (Forest Composition Work Group);

 - Organizing stewardship activities and forestry skill training to increase tree care capacity (Tree Stewardship and Planting Work Group);

 - Addressing gaps in knowledge, training, and policy regarding use of trees as green infrastructure (Trees and Green Infrastructure Work Group);

 - Improving tree risk assessment training and practices (Tree Risk Assessment and Management Work Group);

-- Gathering and developing resources for specific audiences to educate on the value and benefits of trees and how to care for them (Education Work Group);
+- Gathering and developing resources for specific audiences to educate on the value and benefits of trees and how to care for them (Education and Outreach Work Group);

 - Sharing information and raising the profile of CRTI with a variety of audiences, including residents, policy makers, industry professionals, and researchers (Communications Work Group); and

 - Leveraging resources—both expertise and financial (Resources Work Group).

 The overarching mission of CRTI is ambitious: to make a significant, measurable improvement to the regional forest and the lives of its inhabitants by the year 2050.
 The broad geographic scale and depth of the work will help the Chicago region establish a healthier forest.